Road trip: Nashville to Memphis

 I've wanted to stay here ever since I found out about the duck march: every morning and evening, they march trained ducks from the duck palace on the roof to the fountain in the lobby.
 There's even a "duck master" that marches them down and they roll out a red carpet every time.

-Here's a synopsis of the legend of the ducks from their website:
+Here's a synopsis of the legend of the ducks:

 The Rendezvous